SoftwareAG/c8y-docs/content/predictive-analytics/api-reference-bundle/jobs.md

 Create a new job for scheduled data processing.

-On creation, a `jobId` would be automatically assigned to the job and `jobCreationDate` will also be added to the response.
+On creation, a `jobId` is automatically assigned to the job and `jobCreationDate` will also be added to the response.

 |HEADERS||
 |:---|:---|